NuID/examples/js-react/README.md

 `PORT=4001`.
 See the parent README for a list of supported client and server examples.

-The examples provided here are meant to suplement the official documentation found at NuID's [Developer Portal](https://portal.nuid.io).
+The examples provided here are meant to supplement the official documentation found at NuID's [Developer Portal](https://portal.nuid.io).

 ## Usage